-Our redeemable funds consist of several strategies, including energy infrastructure, marketable securities and real estate.
+Our redeemable funds consist of several strategies, including energy and power infrastructure and real estate.

-As of February 2023, our active redeemable funds include:
+As of February 2025, our active redeemable funds include:

-Energy Infrastructure
+Energy and Power Infrastructure

-The majority of KACALP's redeemable funds invest in traditional energy infrastructure companies, renewable infrastructure & energy transition companies.
+The majority of Kayne's redeemable funds invest in energy and power infrastructure companies.
 Certain of these funds are intended to operate without the use of sustained leverage, while others may obtain leverage through prime brokerage financing.
-These funds invest primarily in equities, debt (high yield bonds and bank loans), or a blend of the two, and incorporate a variety of strategies including long-only and hedging strategies.
+These funds invest primarily in equities, debt (convertibles and hybrids), or a blend of the two, and incorporate a variety of strategies including long-only and hedging strategies.
 The funds that employ hedging do so to protect against company, market, foreign currency, and interest rate risk by utilizing direct issuer shorts, U.S. Treasury and ETF shorts, options, index ETFs, total return and credit default swaps, and foreign currency forwards.